qu4lity/tid-kube5g/README.md

 ### Before bootstraping the cluster
 Before installing the cluster remember to setup the network pipes on the machine hosting the cluster:
-Remember to configure the bridge installed and associated to all macvtap and physnet.
+Remember to configure `bridge_name` installed and associated to all macvtap and physnet.

 ```console
 ansible-playbook -i inventory  kvm.yaml
 ```

-machine will reboot and then you are ready to initiate the k8s cluster setup
+The machine will reboot and then you are ready to initiate the k8s cluster bootstrap setup.

 ### Bootstraping the cluster